Azure/c-pal/interfaces/devdoc/file_requirements.md

 -`file_destroy`: closes the given file handle.
 -`file_write_async`: enqueues an asynchronous write request for a file at a given position.
 -`file_read_async`: enqueues an asynchronous read request for a file at a given position and size.
--`file_extend_filesize`: expands the given file to be of desired size.
+-`file_extend`: expands the given file to be of desired size.

 ## Exposed API